Checking the environment

-During startup, the WTP plugin looks for the Web Tools Platform (WTP) runtime instance intended to work with Google App Engine exists.
+During startup, the WTP plugin looks for the expected Web Tools Platform (WTP) runtime instance.

 - If the WTP runtime instance is not found, a new one is created.
 The WTP instance is automatically configured to use the default Java Runtime Environment and default Google App Engine SDK.

 - If the Google App Engine SDK is not found, the WTP runtime is created, but you'll get an error message.
 In this case, install the Google App Engine SDK and configure the WTP runtime manually, either by editing the invalid runtime or creating a new one in Eclipse.

 Open Eclipse > Preferences > Server > Runtime Environments.

 Click Edit... and select or configure the Google App Engine SDK.